-Bus parts are that are procured using the mini purchase method are obtained from the lowest responsible bidder to provide a written quote.
+Bus parts that are procured using the mini purchase method are obtained from the lowest responsible bidder to provide a written quote.
 The Senior Buyer is provided with a listing of required parts and quantities from the Inventory Manager twice per week.
 That list is formulated into a request for quotation that contains all vendors who have expressed interest in receiving parts bids.
-Currently there are 55 vendors on the "weekly parts list".
+Currently there are 55 vendors on the "Weekly Parts List".
 These vendors may bid on any or all parts that are requested.

-In order to maintain safe reliable service the Senior Buyer will order parts from the lowest price and ability to meet delivery needs.
+To maintain safe reliable service, the Senior Buyer will order parts from the bidder with the lowest price and ability to meet delivery needs.

-The Purchasing Department shall make every effort to provide an opportunity for qualified vendors, including certified DBE's, to offer quotes for procurements.
-Solicitations may be limited to one source only if the Purchasing Department determines that only one source is reasonably available.
+The Procurement Department shall make every effort to provide an opportunity for qualified vendors, including certified DBE's, to offer quotes for procurements.
+Solicitations may be limited to one source only if the Procurement Department determines that only one source is reasonably available.

-In cases when there are high volume parts and cost savings can be utilized by purchasing the bus parts under an exclusive contract an Invitation for Bid (IFB) procurement is utilized.
+In cases when there are high volume parts and cost savings can be utilized by purchasing the bus parts under an exclusive contract, an Invitation for Bid (IFB) procurement is utilized.
 That procurement method is described in detail as a "Large Purchase".

-Large Purchases:
+2. Large Purchases:

-Pursuant to New York's Public Authorities Law and Article 4-C of the New York Economic Development Law, all procurements of \$15,000 or more require the selection of contractors on a formal, competitive basis, unless otherwise indicated in these Guidelines, and must be advertised in the New York State Contract Reporter.
-Advertisements may also be placed in local newspapers or trade publications as deemed appropriate by the Purchasing Department.
+Pursuant to New York's Public Authorities Law and Article 4-C of the New York Economic Development Law, all procurements of \$25,000 or more require the selection of contractors on a formal, competitive basis, unless otherwise indicated in this Manual, and must be advertised in the New York State Contract Reporter.
+Advertisements may also be placed in local newspapers or trade publications as deemed appropriate by the Procurement Department.

 Procurements in this category fall into one of two types: Invitation for Bids (IFB) or Request for Proposals (RFP).
-Contracts for all formal procurements must contain termination for cause and termination for convenience provisions, as well as breach of contract provisions and remedies for breach of contract.
+Contracts for all formal procurements must contain Termination for Cause and Termination for Convenience provisions, as well as Breach of Contract provisions and remedies for breach of contract.

+a.
 Sealed Bid/Invitation for Bids (IFB) Method of Procurement

-This method of procurement is the preferred method for acquisitions with the annual cost totaling fifteen thousand dollars (\$15,000) or more and when one or more of the following factors is present:
+This method of procurement is the preferred method for acquisitions with the annual cost totaling twenty-five thousand dollars (\$25,000) or more and when one or more of the following factors is present: